What Can You Do With a Master's Degree in Bioinformatics?

 Clinical data managers apply their knowledge of healthcare, database management, and bioinformatics to analyze clinical data and to identify and report trends from within that data.
 Their typical responsibilities may include designing and validating clinical databases, processing clinical data, generating data queries, or developing project-specific data management plans.

-While O*NET (2022) reports that most clinical data managers currently hold only a bachelor’s degree, it’s becoming increasingly common for clinical data managers to earn graduate-level degrees in clinical research management or bioinformatics.
-Further technical skill in open-source clinical data management systems (CDMS) like TrailDB and OpenClinica is a plus.
+While O*NET (2024) reports that most clinical data managers currently hold only a bachelor’s degree, it’s becoming increasingly common for clinical data managers to earn graduate-level degrees in clinical research management or bioinformatics.
+Further technical skills in open-source clinical data management systems (CDMS) like TrailDB and OpenClinica are a plus.

 How to Become a Data Scientist